ToukanLabs/RNSH-Pilot/README.md

 4. To start the dev server run `npm start`
 5. Point your browser to `http://localhost:3000`.

+### Troubleshooting

+If you have issues getting things to run on widows, specifically errors relating to `libsass`, try the following:

+1. `npm install config-chain`
+2. `npm rebuild node-sass`

 # Manual Deployment

 1. Change `NODE_ENV` in .env to `production`